cloudinary-community/gatsby-transformer-cloudinary/README.md

 }
 ```

 Or you might have a `Post` node with a cover photo already stored on Cloudinary.
-The data in the Post node should then look something like...
+Your data in the Post node should look like...

 ```js
 {